France-ioi/algorea-devdoc/ops/backend_forms_validation.md

 The validators use the *Reflection API* which is a little tricky.
 Check the custom validators already implemented or the [standard validators implementation](https://github.com/France-ioi/validator/blob/v9/baked_in.go) for examples.

-**Warning / Current limitation**: You can generate a validation error on a field that is not provided in the input, otherwise it will be ignored.
+**Warning / Current limitation**: You cannot generate a validation error on a field that is not provided in the input, otherwise it will be ignored.
 Which means, if a field is required but not set, you have to generate the error on a field that is provided.

 ### Validator translations